ran-tao-physics/Summer-Project/README.md

 ## Bird.m
 Prepares DS2VD.DAT file for simulation in Bird DS2V software with focus on the skimmer tip

+## vacuum_interference.m
+Prepares DS2VD.DAT file for simulation in Bird DS2V software that includes the entire skimmer

+## Manual.docx
+Manual for using the Bird DS2V software with the MATLAB files listed above

 ## simulation.m and .cpp files
 Custom DSMC simulation, used along with the stlread file